Avolyn/avonator/IMPROVEMENTS_SUMMARY.md

 5. **Observability**: Full visibility into system performance
 6. **Maintainability**: Structured code with comprehensive testing

-The enhanced FastAPI Guardrails Service is now production-ready with enterprise-grade features, monitoring, and scalability capabilities.
+The enhanced Avonator is now production-ready with enterprise-grade features, monitoring, and scalability capabilities.